lbl-srg/soep/doc-design/source/softwareArchitecture.rst

-This section describes the refactoring of the EnergyPlus room model, which will remain in the C/C++ implementation of EnergyPlus, to a form that exposes the time derivative of the room model to the External Interface of EnergyPlus.
+This section describes the refactoring of the EnergyPlus room model, which will remain in the C/C++ implementation of EnergyPlus, to a form that exposes the time derivative of its room model.
 EnergyPlus will be exported as an FMU for model exchange.

 The time integration of the room air temperature, moisture and